preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Azure OpenAI Text Completion Configuration
 --------------------------------------------
-To be able to use Open AI text functionality within Omnia, the tenant feature Omnia.OpenAI.ChatOpenAIPanel.TextCompletion must be activated.
+To be able to use OpenAI text functionality within Omnia, the tenant feature Omnia.OpenAI.ChatOpenAIPanel.TextCompletion must be activated.
 When that is done, an API key and an API base Url must be entered here.

 .. image:: azure-open-ai-secret.png